-Every afternoon I have to shake my head when I open my overflowing mailbox.
-Amongst some seasonal greeting cards, I find enough catalogs to reforest a small country, or the state of Kansas, offering me holiday happiness through an amazing array of stuff that I didn’t even know existed.
-Shuffled in with these products of felled trees is a smaller glade of letters from every legitimate, and not so legitimate charity this side of Venus asking for some of my end-of–the year dollars.
+Starting about a month ago, I have to shake my head each time I open my overflowing mailbox.
+Spilling out I find enough catalogs to reforest a small country, or the state of Kansas, offering me holiday happiness through an amazing array of stuff that I didn’t even know existed.
+Shuffled in with these products of felled trees is a smaller glade of letters from every legitimate, and not so legitimate, charity this side of Venus asking for some giving of my end-of–the year dollars.

 Next, let’s focus on all those saplings in the form of year-end solicitation letters.
 After I have exhausted the bank balance designated for giving this holiday season, instead of tossing those remaining requests, I bundle all the legitimate ones into a stack and tuck them away.
 I suggest you do the same.
 Then you can use those letters throughout the following year to extend the indescribable feeling of quiet joy we all get when we give away something we value, in this case, money.

 Although it may seem a stretch to see paying forward as a counter to loneliness, it helps in a non-tangible way that accumulates with time.
 A stealth fighter for positive benefit.

 Until next time… Be Vibrant!